GLOBAL MARKETS-Stimulus fears haunt share markets, dollar recovers

 By Herbert Lash

-NEW YORK, May 24 Global equity markets slipped on Friday on worries that the U.S. Federal Reserve may curtail its stimulus measures, while the dollar recovered against the euro to trade almost flat after better-than-expected U.S. durable goods data for April.
+NEW YORK, May 24 Global equity markets drifted lower on Friday as investors were beset by worries that central bank stimulus may be curtailed, but the dollar recovered against the euro to trade almost flat after better-than-expected U.S. durable goods data for April.

-Wall Street fell and was heading toward its first weekly decline since mid-April, and stocks in Europe also declined after testimony by Fed Chairman Ben Bernanke earlier this week sparked speculation the U.S. central bank will soon trim its support for the economy.
+Wall Street opened lower, heading toward its first weekly decline since mid-April, and European stocks also fell after testimony by Federal Reserve Chairman Ben Bernanke earlier this week sparked speculation the Fed will soon trim its bond buying.

-The Fed's purchase of Treasuries and mortgage-backed securities, being conducted at a monthly pace of $85 billion, has been a boon to equities markets and other riskier assets.

 "Markets are looking for a reset and a retracement lower, closer to more compelling valuations," said Peter Kenny, chief market strategist at Knight Capital in Jersey City, New Jersey.

-After Bernanke's congressional testimony on Wednesday and the release of minutes from the latest Federal Open Market Committee meeting later the same day, there was a shift that "reintroduced a sense of caution that has long been absent" in markets, Kenny said.
+After Bernanke's congressional testimony and the minutes from the latest Federal Open Market Committee meeting were released on Wednesday, there was a shift that "reintroduced a sense of caution that has long been absent" in markets, he said.

-The Fed minutes showed that some policymakers were willing to consider scaling back on bond purchases as early as the Fed's June meeting.

-Orders for long-lasting U.S. manufactured goods rose more than expected in April, a hopeful sign that a sharp slowdown in factory output could soon run its course.

-New orders for durable goods increased 3.3 percent last month, the U.S. Commerce Department said, and it revised prior readings for orders to show a smaller decline in March than previously estimated.
+Durable goods orders, which range from toasters to aircraft, increased 3.3 percent last month, the Commerce Department said, compared with the consensus forecast for a rise of 1.5 percent. .

+Commerce also revised prior readings for orders to show a smaller decline in March than previously estimated.

 Oil was poised to post its biggest weekly loss in more than a month as Brent fell below $102 per barrel, pressured by ample supply and a sluggish recovery that could dent demand for fuel.